CRCHINTU03/Datascience-ml/README.md

 **Summary**

-Here from the analysis we have done we can see that there are high covid cases in 2021 than 2020 and 2022 From newly confirmed cases we see that females were more effected than males From newly recovered cases we see that females were more effected than males From newly deceased cases we see that males were more effected than females From this analysis we can develop a model which can be used to predict an affect of a pandeic on male and female seperately.
+Here from the analysis we can see that there are high covid cases in 2021 than 2020 and 2022<br>
+From newly confirmed cases we see that females were more effected than males<br>
+From newly recovered cases we see that females were more effected than males<br>
+From newly deceased cases we see that males were more effected than females<br>
+Along that we predict the accuracy for the the respective columns and come to a conclusion that Random forest would be the ideal for the Prediction.
+Based on the prediction outcomes the key stakeholders could come to any idea that covid has spread rapidly and those areas the stakeholders in our case it could be the government could build new hospitals for future case if requried incase any future outbreak.
+While other stakeholder could the public they can have a overview of how covid spread for the people based on there gender and age and see what focus groups are heavily affected and by the outcome that people who come to this focus group can take extra precuations in future incase of any outbreak.

+Our project provides Implications to the stakeholders of what happened during the covid-19 outbreak and thus they could benefit by having thought of how can we restrict the spread and also which areas have heavily affected and which section of ages section have affected compared to others.

+**Conclusion*

+In this work, we have done analysis based on machine learning in covid-19 open raw data.
+By measuring the accuracy of different algorithms, we found that the most suitable algorithm for predicting drugs based on various conditions is Random Forest.
+We believe that employing more sophisticated features and applying more powerful machine learning models, deep learning approaches can help to enhance the performance of the system.